Portraits of the overman: Georgi Sava Rakovski

 Notable work:

-“Forest Traveler”
+“Forest Traveller”

 “Insights for the Bulgarians”